 The JSR 310 public discussion list is hosted on SourceForge.
-The development of the specification, RI, and tests have moved from Github to the OpenJDK TL repository.

 The integration into the JDK is done in the OpenJDK ThreeTen Project.
 The threeten-dev mailing list is used for ThreeTen relevant discussion and commits.